-It is a matter, which no longer admits of a doubt, that Swedenborg had frequent intercourse with the inhabitants of the invisible world, for many years: but it is equally certain, that his imagination occasionally deceived him, and that certain spirits gave him, at times, wrong information.
-His writings contain a great deal of what is beautiful, and instructive, and credible, but also, in places, such incomprehensibly absurd and senseless things, that it requires an exercised spirit of examination to peruse them with profit.
+It is a matter which no longer admits of a doubt, that Swedenborg had frequent intercourse with the inhabitants of the invisible world for many years; but it is equally certain that his imagination occasionally deceived him, and that certain spirits gave him at times wrong information.
+His writings contain a great deal that is beautiful, and instructive, and credible, but also, in places, such incomprehensibly absurd and senseless things, that it requires an exercised spirit of examination to peruse them with profit.

-Swedenborg's chief error consisted in believing himself, that God had opened his inward sense, and chosen him for the purpose of making known, in these last times, those mysteries, that were hitherto concealed, and of laying the foundation of the Lord's kingdom.
-It is easy, however, to conceive how he might be thus deceived: for as he obtained his acquaintance with the world of spirits so suddenly and unsought, and as he was not sufficiently acquainted with human nature, as that he could have supposed there was such a thing as a disposition of the body, which deviates from the laws of nature, a sort of disease, by which the individual may s connected with the invisible world.
-I say, a not be otherwise, he must recessarily ledeve that revelations came immediately from God. and as a behickered this, he required every thing as rue, as revealed to him, and consequently inneed use, anomically sent from frod.
-From such deals, anomically and mistakes have true, and we the person of believe that he and declare he respires them ag the result of a fivine community.
+Swedenborg's chief error consisted in believing himself that God had opened his inward sense, and chosen him for the purpose of making known, in these last times, those mysteries that were hitherto concealed, and of laying the foundation of the Lord's kingdom.
+It is easy, however, to conceive how he might be thus deceived: for as he obtained his acquaintance with the world of spirits so suddenly and unsought, and as he was not sufficiently acquainted with human nature as that he could have supposed there was such a thing as a disposition of the body which deviates from the laws of nature - a sort of disease, by which the individual may become connected with the invisible world-I say it could not be otherwise; he must necessarily believe that these revelations came immediately from God: and as soon as he believed this, he regarded everything as true that was revealed to him, and consequently himself also as a prophet sent from God.
+From such ideas abominable errors and mistakes may arise, and yet the person may not believe that he sins, because he regards them as being the result of a Divine command.